azavaxhuman/ESSL/README.md

 ### New Future's:
 - Add an option to delete packages and certificates
-- Solving the problem of moving files in Marzban option
+- Moving files in Marzban option bug resolved
+- Cloudflare API bug resolved
 ### Support:
 - Acme
 - Certbot